Genivia/ugrep/README.md

             requires two passes over a file and cannot be used with standard input or Boolean queries.
 Option --sort=best orders matching files by best match.
-The first character of an approximate match always matches the start of a pattern.
-Option -U applies fuzzy matching to bytes.
+The first character of an approximate match always matches a character at the beginning of the pattern.
+To fuzzy match the first character, replace it with a `.' or `.?'.
+Option -U applies fuzzy matching to ASCII and bytes instead of Unicode text.
 No whitespace may be given between -Z and its argument.

 The beginning of a pattern always matches the first character of an approximate match as a practical strategy to prevent many false "randomized" matches for